Florence Hutchings: Her life

 She was adventurous, defying the conventions of her time: she rode bareback, alone she camped and hiked, greeting Yosemite visitors in "knee-high boots, trousers, a flowing cape, and a wide-brimmed hat" in an exuberant "Welcome, welcome!"

 She was quite interested in religion, gladly helping out as a caretaker of the then-new Yosemite Valley Chapel.
 She "swept, dusted, decorated the church with wildflowers, laid out hymn books, and rang the bell to announce services when a minister visited."

-Florence died tragically when guiding a party to Glacier Point, on the Ledge Trail.
+Florence died when guiding a party to Glacier Point, on the Ledge Trail.
 According to one account a large boulder loosed and hit her.
 Her grave is in the Yosemite Cemetery, just east of Yosemite Falls.
 Her grave is "in the grove of noble oaks where Tissiac, Goddess of the Valley, keeps constant watch."
 It is marked "Aug.
 23, 1864.
 Sept.
 26, 1881.
 F. H."

 John Muir's observations on her

 Of her, John Muir observed "Your Squirrel [Florence Hutchings] is very happy.
 She is a rare creature."